 - Respect & dignity

 Person-centred care (PCC) is principled in treating the patient with respect and dignity.
 It is treating the patient as an individual, exploring their values and beliefs.
-This includes understanding that their cultural, ethnic and socioeconomic backgrounds effect their decision-making process, choices, beliefs and their ability to understand the knowledge you are presenting .
+This includes understanding that their cultural, ethnic, and socioeconomic backgrounds affect their decision-making process, choices, beliefs, and their ability to understand the knowledge you are presenting .

 As a healthcare provider practicing PCC, you will need the flexibility to meet the person needs cognitively, mentally, and emotionally, and provide compassionate and empathetic care by active listening and asking questions.
-By including and understanding the patient’s diversity, “including race, ethnicity, gender, sexual identity, religion, age and socio-economic status”, individualized care plans can be created that reflect the patient’s perspective, values and preferences.
-Offering respect and dignity reduces judgement and acknowledges that the patient is the expert in their own lives.
+By including and understanding the patient’s diversity, “including race, ethnicity, gender, sexual identity, religion, age and socio-economic status”, individualized care plans can be created that reflect the patient’s perspective, values, and preferences .
+Offering respect and dignity reduces judgment and acknowledges that the patient is the expert in their own lives.